Top Ten Things Marketers Need To Know About Fake Reviews

 #1: Are Fake Reviews Illegal?

-Can companies fake reviews?
-Absolutely.
-Is it legal?
-Absolutely not.
-So what if technically, your company didn’t post the fake review yourself?
+What if, technically, your company didn’t post the fake review?
 You’re not responsible, right?
 Wrong.
-The FTC makes it clear that marketers and businesses are responsible for the actions of the affiliates who promote their products.
-This means that if an affiliate, whether it be a store that sells your product or an influencer that endorses it, violates marketing regulations, businesses can be held liable.#4: Honesty Is the Best Policy
+The FTC makes it clear that marketers and businesses are responsible for the actions of the affiliates.
+This means that if an affiliate- whether it be a store that sells your product or an influencer that endorses it- violates marketing regulations, your business can be held liable.

 The easiest way to avoid legal trouble is to tell the truth in your marketing.
-Sure, you might be able to get away with a little “puffery” but that doesn’t mean you can straight up lie by flooding websites with fake reviews of your product.
-Lying deceives customers and deception is a violation of marketing and advertising rules.
-If the FTC catches your company in a lie, it may fine you.#5: Misleading is Not Okay Either
+Sure, you might be able to get away with a little “puffery”, but that doesn’t mean you can straight up lie by flooding websites with fake reviews of your product.
+Lying deceives customers, and deception is a violation of marketing and advertising rules.
+If the FTC catches your company in a lie, they may fine you.

-Writing a fake review to sabotage the competition could cause their website to drop in search engine ranking, causing them to lose business.
-If the defamed company chose to fight this loss by filing a defamation lawsuit, they would need to prove harm and a drop in search ranking could qualify as a sufficient harm because it ties to a loss in business or sales.
-However, this is an area of law that is still relatively uncharted.#8: Don’t Use Photos of Celebrities or Public Figures Without Permission
+Writing a fake review to sabotage the competition could cause their website to drop in search engine rankings.
+If the defamed company chose to fight back by filing a defamation lawsuit, they would need to prove harm.
+If the drop in search engine results correlates to a loss in business or sales, this could be considered sufficient harm and would enable them to pursue legal action.
+However, this is an area of law that is still relatively uncharted.

-Using a photo of a celebrity or public figure in marketing and on your business’ website to make it look like an endorsement is not ok.
-You need permission to do this, which usually results in a contract where you pay the celeb to endorse your product.
-Yes, using a royalty free picture technically doesn’t require permission, but using it deceptively to insinuate an endorsement is not allowed.#9: Family and Employees Must Disclose Their Connection to The Company
+Using a photo of a celebrity or public figure to make it look like they endorse your business or product is not okay.
+You need permission to do this, which usually results in a contract where you pay the celebrity for their endorsement.
+Using a royalty free picture is an option, and technically doesn’t require permission, but if it is used deceptively to insinuate an endorsement, then it is not allowed.

 You also might be interested in